erdghst79/up_lab_task/README.md

 ### Bugs (mandatory):

 - [ ] B1.
-Bug: status filter button displays on top of the calendar view when selecting task due date
+Bug: status filter button displays on top of the calendar view when selecting due date of a task
 - [ ] B2.
 Bug: the app crashes after adding a new todo

 ### Tasks (optional):